YouStart to begin in April, piloting completed – Ofori-Atta

 Ofori-Atta said this will help government accelerate job creation and ultimately create additional one million jobs for Ghanaians in the next three years.

-Specifically, YouStart will support youth-led enterprises with soft loans of up to GHC50,000 to help start-ups (in particular by young graduates and school leavers) and small businesses to expand; starter packs (soft loans tied to equipment acquisition) of up to GHC50,000 for individuals and GHC100,000 for associations and groups; and a standardized loan package of between GHC100,000 to GHC400,000 at concessional rates for SMEs from financial institutions.
+Specifically, YouStart will support youth-led enterprises with soft loans of up to GH¢50,000 to help start-ups (in particular by young graduates and school leavers) and small businesses to expand; starter packs (soft loans tied to equipment acquisition) of up to GH¢50,000 for individuals and GH¢100,000 for associations and groups; and a standardized loan package of between GH¢100,000 to GH¢400,000 at concessional rates for SMEs from financial institutions.